MSUSEL/msusel-ssp-manager/README.md

 In Windows, you can install Ubuntu 22.04 LTS in WSL2.
 Git clone this repo into your WSL2 file system (/home/userName/). <br />

 ## Installation
 Make sure you have Git, Docker and Docker-Compose installed.
-(Please see minikube-v2 branch manifests/ for kubernetes installation.)<br />
+(Please see manifests/README.md for kubernetes installation.)<br />
 ```
 git --version
 ```